mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 ## What are the four dimensions that define software architecture

-1. **Architecture Characteristics**: These define the success criteria of a system, such as performance, scalability, and security.
-They're generally orthogonal to the system's functionality.
+1. Architecture Characteristics: These define the success criteria of a system, such as performance, scalability, and security.
+They're orthogonal to the system's functionality.
+2. Structure: This refers to the type of architecture style or styles used in the system, such as microservices, layered, or microkernel architectures.
-2. **Architecture Decisions**: These are the rules and guidelines that dictate how a system should be constructed.
+3. Architecture Decisions: These are the rules and guidelines that dictate how a system should be constructed.
 They include choices about technologies, frameworks, and design patterns.
-3. **Structure**: This refers to the type of architecture style or styles used in the system, such as microservices, layered, or microkernel architectures.
-4. **Design Principles**: These are guidelines that help development teams make decisions about how to implement the system.
+4. Design Principles: These are guidelines that help development teams make decisions about how to implement the system.
 They're not hard-and-fast rules but rather best practices to follow.

 ## What's the difference between an architecture decision and a design principle